Bracelet

 This is one of the four Hunsdon jewels which have long been associated with Berkeley Castle in Gloucestershire and have been lent as a group to the British Galleries.
 One of the jewels, the Hunsdon Onyx, is mentioned specifically in the will of George Carey (1547-1603), 2nd Baron Hunsdon, dated 10 May 1599.

-It appears that no comparable Indian bracelets from this date have survived.
-The tradition is that it was one of Queen Elizabeth's gifts to Lord Hunsdon.
+Carved by specialist rock crystal carvers in Sri Lanka (formerly Ceylon), the tradition is that this bracelet was one of Queen Elizabeth's gifts to Lord Hunsdon.
 In the inventory of Elizabeth's jewels in 1587 there is a description of a similar bracelet, which might be the same one: it was 'of rock crystal set with sparcks of Rubies powdered and little sparckes of saphiers made hoopwise called Persia worke'.

 People